Catholic charismatic renewal in Latin America

 The Catholic charismatic renewal is a recent movement in the Catholic Church to re-emphasize the charisms of the Holy Spirit in lay people's everyday lives.

 History

 The majority of Latin Americans are Catholics.
-About 84% of the people would say that they were raised Catholic, though only 69% of the population are Catholic today.
-The 15% decline is mostly due to the spread of Pentecostalism in Latin America.
+A 2014 poll of Latin Americans indicated that 84% of respondents were raised Catholic, but only 69% self-described as Catholic today; the 15% decline is mostly due to the spread of Pentecostalism in Latin America.
 Like Pentecostalism, the Catholic charismatic renewal began in the United States.
 This lay movement began in the 1960s after inspiration of people converting to Pentecostalism and other Protestant denominations.
 This renewal is to re-emphasize the charisms of the Holy Spirit found in 1 Corinthians in the New Testament of the Bible.
 Today there are 73 million Catholic charismatics in Latin America.

 Countries

 The four main pillars of the renewal in Latin America are Brazil, Mexico, Colombia, and the Dominican Republic.